Richard-Apps/richardapps-web/CONTRIBUTING.md

 ## Feature Requests

 Have a great idea for a new feature?
-We'd love to hear it!
+I'd love to hear it!
 Follow these steps:

 1. Check if the feature has already been requested by searching through the [issues](https://github.com/Richard-Apps/richardapps-web/issues).
-2. If not, open a new issue and describe the feature you'd like to see.
+2. If not, open a new issue with the 'enhancement' label and describe the feature you'd like to see.

-## Feedback

-I welcome any feedback that can help me improve the project.
-Whether it's a suggestion, a critique, or just a general comment, feel free to share it with me.
+---

-Thank you for contributing!
+Thank you!